 BH: All right, well, let’s talk about Yusuke Iseya, who played Casshern in the film.
 What was he like to work with?

-BH: And you did mention that you worked with actors who had worked in Kurosawa films, and certainly Tatsuya Mihashi was one of those actors.
+BH: You did mention that you worked with actors who had worked in Kurosawa films, and certainly Tatsuya Mihashi was one of those actors.
 What was he like to work with?

-And the other actor who worked in Kurosawa films was Akira Terao; he played Tetsuya’s father’s role.
-And he was amazing as well.
+The other actor who worked in Kurosawa films was Akira Terao.
+He played Tetsuya’s father’s role.
+He was amazing, as well.
 Yeah, I was very blessed with such great actors.

 BH: Now, on the production side of it, another person who worked on the film who has a long, extensive career with special effects in Japanese films was Shinji Higuchi.
 What was it like to work with him?
 Did you work with him much?